 - Virus: Like their biological namesakes, viruses attach themselves to clean files and infect other clean files.
 They can spread uncontrollably, damaging a system’s core functionality and deleting or corrupting files.
-They usually appear as an executable file.
+They usually appear as an executable file (.exe).

-- Trojans: This kind of malware disguises itself as legitimate software, or is included in legitimate software that has been tampered with.
-It tends to act discretely and create backdoors in your security to let other malware in.
+- Trojans: This kind of malware disguises itself as legitimate software, or is hidden in legitimate software that has been tampered with.
+It tends to act discreetly and create backdoors in your security to let other malware in.

 - Worms: Worms infect entire networks of devices, either local or across the internet, by using network interfaces.
-It uses each consecutive infected machine to infect more.
+It uses each consecutively infected machine to infect others.

-- Ransomware: Also called scareware, this kind of malware can lock down your computer and threaten to erase everything — unless a ransom is paid to its owner.
+- Ransomware: This kind of malware typically locks down your computer and your files, and threatens to erase everything unless you pay a ransom.

-- Adware: Though not always malicious in nature, particularly aggressive advertising software can undermine your security just to serve you ads — which can give a lot of other malware a way in.
+- Adware: Though not always malicious in nature, aggressive advertising software can undermine your security just to serve you ads — which can give other malware an easy way in.
 Plus, let’s face it: pop-ups are really annoying.

 - Botnets: Botnets are networks of infected computers that are made to work together under the control of an attacker.

 Each form of malware has its own way of infecting and damaging computers and data, and so each one requires a different malware removal method.
-Avoiding suspicious emails, links or websites are good online habits to have, but will only get you so far: attackers can sometimes compromise even legitimate websites.
+To get started, check out our tips for getting rid of viruses and malware.

-The only way to really stay protected or remove an infection is by using anti-malware software, more commonly called an antivirus.
+That said, the best way to stay protected or remove an infection is to use anti-malware software, more commonly called an antivirus.
 The best malware removal tools are included in the most advanced antivirus, and even free ones like AVG AntiVirus FREE have all you need to stay safe from the most common threats.